 I joined Volume for a number of reasons, but the main one being I felt as if I’d worked in, and with, many small digital agencies over the years and had become very comfortable in the similar environments they all seem to have – it was time to try working at a larger digital agency.
 Somewhere that had large teams with leads, different departments, huge digital accounts and were working in digital areas I was unfamiliar with, quite frankly an alien world to me but something I felt I wanted to experience and hopefully enjoy and thrive in as much as I did the small digital agency world…

-Having worked for almost two years as a Web Project Manager at GPL in Windsor, I’m now the Development Team Manager.
-GPL is a company that develops, maintains and extends its large online dating platform that clients such as FHM and Maxim use to power their dating websites.
+Having worked for almost two years as a Web Project Manager at Venntro in Windsor, I’m now the Development Team Manager.
+Venntro is a company that develops, maintains and extends its large online dating platform that clients such as FHM and Maxim use to power their dating websites.

 Seriously – that’s more than enough about me, now get back to the homepage.